Configuration

 PORTLESS_APP_PORTUse a fixed port for the app (skip auto-assignment)random 4000--4999

-PORTLESS_STATE_DIROverride the state directorysee below
+PORTLESS_STATE_DIROverride the state directory~/.portless

 PORTLESSSet to 0 to bypass the proxyenabled